Collapsing in polygonal dynamics: A group dynamic in : staircase cross-ratio dynamics

 \section{A group dynamic in $\mathbb{P}^1$: staircase cross-ratio dynamics}

-We define a new polygonal dynamic in $\mathbb{P}^1$ given by a group of polygonal transformations.
-As said in the introduction, it is a generalization of other systems coming from the continuation of discrete holomorphic functions (see \cite[§6]{affolterSchwarzianOctahedronRecurrence2024} and references therein).
+We define a new polygonal dynamic in $\mathbb{P}^1$ given by a group of polygonal transformations called flips.\footnote{It most certainly admits an interpretation as cluster transformations.} The staircase cross-ratio dynamics arise from the continuation of discrete holomorphic functions, for which the geometry of the initial condition (meaning $P$) is staircase-like.
+See figure \ref{fig:stair_crossratio} and compare with the flat cross-ratio dynamics depicted on figure \ref{fig:flat_crossratio}.

+However, this dynamic is more general than the problem of continuation of discrete holomorphic functions, for which some flips are not allowed by the geometry.\footnote{On the example presented on figure \ref{fig:stair_crossratio}, the flip $\phi_5$ is not allowed since $p_5$ is not on a ``corner'' like $p_3$.} The more abstract way to consider the dynamic is to forget the underlying geometry and to see the group as a braid group, as on figure \ref{fig:braid} and theorem \ref{thm:affine_sym_grp}.